Charlie Sheen: Substance abuse, legal issues and health

-On May 20, 1998, Sheen suffered a stroke after overdosing while using cocaine and was hospitalized.
-Sheen was found in his seaside home by a friend, after which paramedics rushed him to Los Robles Hospital & Medical Center in Thousand Oaks, California.
-He was described as being in "serious condition" after his stomach was pumped.
+On May 20, 1998, Sheen had a stroke after overdosing while using cocaine and was hospitalized.
+Sheen was found in his seaside home by a friend, after which paramedics rushed him to Los Robles Hospital & Medical Center in Thousand Oaks, California, where he was described as being in "serious condition" after his stomach was pumped.
 Days later, Sheen checked into a rehab clinic, then told doctors that he did not intend to stay.
-Sheen left, then Sheriffs forced Sheen back to the clinic.
-On August 11, 1998, Sheen, already on probation in California for a previous drug offense, had his probation extended by one year and entered a rehab clinic.
+Sheen left, but sheriff's deputies forced Sheen back to the clinic.
+On August 11, 1998, Sheen, already on probation in California for a drug offense, had his probation extended by one year and entered a rehab clinic.
 In a 2004 interview, Sheen disclosed that his previous overdose was caused by injecting cocaine.

-On December 25, 2009, Sheen was arrested for assaulting his wife at the time, Brooke Mueller, in Aspen, Colorado.
+On December 25, 2009, Sheen was arrested for assaulting his wife, Brooke Mueller, in Aspen, Colorado.
 He was released the same day from jail after posting an $8,500 bond.
 Sheen was charged with felony menacing, as well as third-degree assault and criminal mischief.
 On August 2, 2010, Sheen, represented by Yale Galanter, pleaded guilty to misdemeanor assault as part of a plea bargain that included dismissal of the other charges against him.
 Sheen was sentenced to 30 days in a drug rehab center, 30 days of probation, and 36 hours of anger management.

 On October 26, 2010, the police removed Sheen from his suite at the Plaza Hotel after he reportedly caused $7,000 in damage.
 According to the NYPD, Sheen admitted to drinking and using cocaine the night of the incident.
-He was released after entering a hospital for observation.

-On November 17, 2015, Sheen publicly revealed that he was HIV positive, having been diagnosed roughly four years earlier.
+On November 17, 2015, Sheen publicly revealed that he was HIV-positive, having been diagnosed roughly four years earlier.
 In an interview, he referred to the acronym HIV as "three hard letters to absorb".
-He manages his condition with a triple cocktail of antiretroviral drugs, and said that it was impossible that he could have infected any of his partners.
+He manages his condition with a triple cocktail of antiretroviral drugs, and said that it was impossible that he could have knowingly infected any of his partners.
 Sheen noted that since 2011, he had paid extortionists approximately $10 million to keep his HIV status secret.
-Sheen stated that he was upfront about his HIV positive condition with all of his past partners.
+Sheen stated that he was upfront about his HIV-positive condition with all of his past partners.

 In an episode of The Dr. Oz Show taped in late 2015 and aired January 12, 2016, Sheen stated that he had "been off [his] meds for about a week now," receiving alternative treatment in Mexico from Sam Chachoua, who claims to have an effective vaccine for HIV; according to his manager, however, after the episode was taped he resumed taking his medications.

 In April 2016, Sheen had his monthly child support payments to his two ex-wives, Richards and Mueller, reduced from $55,000 to $10,000.
 The same month, it was announced that Sheen was under investigation by the LAPD stalking unit for threatening to kill his former fiancée Scottine Ross.